renderedtext/semaphore-docs-new/source/docs/javascript-setup.md

 category: Build sequence
 ---

 Semaphore uses [NVM](https://github.com/creationix/nvm) for managing Node.js versions.
-You can find more information on the [Supported stack](/docs/supported-stack.html) page.
+You can find more information on the [JavaScript Runtime Support](/docs/languages/javascript.html) page.

 Setting Node.js version is performed by the equivalent of the following command: